GPII/gpii-payloads/PreferencesServer.md

 ## Preferences Server Payload Examples

-See [the documentation of Preferences Server](https://github.com/GPII/universal/blob/master/documentation/PreferencesServer.md) for what the preferences server is and its API.
+See [the PreferencesServer documentation](https://github.com/GPII/universal/blob/master/documentation/PreferencesServer.md) for what the preferences server is and its API.

 ### Table of Contents
 1. [Input - GET Request](#user-content-input---get-request)